spiral/docs/orm/basics.md

 }
 ```

-You can apply any DataEntity method to your model.
 > If you working under PHPStorm, IDE will highlight all possible record fields for you.

+You can use every `DataEntity` method to populate your model, such as setFields, setField or even set of magic methods - setName, setEmail, etc.

 #### Validations
 Given example will raise an exception when we will try to execute it again, the reason - non unique email.
-Since email validation requires us to send query to database, we might want to modify our validation method (same way as in DataEntity) to add more complex validation rule:
+Since email validation requires us to send query to database, we might want to modify our validation method (same way as in `DataEntity` examples) to add more complex validation rule:

 ```php
 /**